pherde/pherde-blog/content/posts/ansible-a-beginners-tutorial.md

 [defaults]
 host_key_checking = False
 ```
-And now, we can ping to our VMs to check if the connection is ok, let's ping it:
+Now it's possible to ping to our VMs and check if the connection is ok, let's ping it:

 ```shell
 $ ansible -i inventory servers -m ping